Philip H. Greene Jr.

 Philip H. Greene Jr. is a retired United States Navy rear admiral.
 He graduated from the United States Merchant Marine Academy in 1978.
-After retirement, RADM Greene served as the 11th Superintendent of the Academy from 2010-2011.
-The Rear Admiral’s advanced degrees include an MS in national security strategy from the Naval War College (’94) and an MS in information systems from the Naval Post Graduate School (’85).
+After retirement, Greene served as the 11th superintendent of the academy from 2010 to 2011.
+His advanced degrees include an MS in national security strategy from the Naval War College (1994) and an MS in information systems from the Naval Post Graduate School (1985).